-Ever wanted to play your favourite iOS games on your Windows, Mac or Android device by iOS Emulators?
+Ever wanted to play your favorite iOS games on your Windows, Mac or Android device by iOS Emulators?
 You’re not alone.
 Thousands of people search for this online every month and they also search iMessage on PC.

 The sad reality is that they won’t find anything.
 At least, not right now.